 (Cambridge, MA – October 21, 2015) – The Lipedema Project, a Cambridge-based non-profit organization, announces the release of The Disease They Call FAT, the first documentary about the little known and generally misdiagnosed fat disease lipedema.
-A collaborative partnership between the Friedman Center for Lymphedema Research & Treatment at Mount Sinai Beth Israel Medical Center and Lipedema Simplified, LLC, the Lipedema Project is a comprehensive transmedia program to increase awareness, education, research, and treatment for lipedema.
+A collaborative partnership between the Friedman Center for Lymphedema Research & Treatment at The Center for Advanced Medicine at Northwell Health and Lipedema Simplified, LLC, the Lipedema Project is a comprehensive transmedia program to increase awareness, education, research, and treatment for lipedema.

 The Disease They Call FAT is a 55-minute film directed and produced by Media Psychologist Catherine Seo, PhD, of Lipedema Simplified.
-Executive Producer, Mark L. Smith MD, FACS, is Chief of Plastic Surgery at Mount Sinai Beth Israel and Director of the Friedman Center for Lymphedema Research & Treatment.
+Executive Producer, Mark L. Smith MD, FACS, is Professor, Department of Surgery Hofstra Northwell School of Medicine System Vice-Chair, Department of Surgery Northwell Health System, and Director of the Friedman Center for Lymphedema Research & Treatment.
 A lipedema patient herself, Seo suffered extreme difficulties through many years of misdiagnosis and surgical complications.
 Searching for answers about her own condition, she traveled throughout Europe and the US interviewing doctors, surgeons, researchers, health advocates, therapists, and other lipedema patients.
 Gathering as much information as she could, Seo found that lipedema is not well known in the medical world, especially in the US, and is generally under recognized in medical education and research.
 Therefore, it is often misdiagnosed and not treated appropriately.

 The Disease They Call FAT is the first educational film about lipedema.
 Featuring interviews with leading physicians and researchers, as well as patients and health advocates, it relates the latest research and treatment for lipedema, and contextualizes why it a unique and often misdiagnosed disease.
 It also documents a rapidly growing community of patients and medical professionals that is raising awareness for the disease globally.